Updates & Events

-Now that we have a new feature A word from the expert, our feature In the spotlight slightly changed.
-As of today, we aim our spotlight at one of our regional partners.
+Each month, we aim our spotlight at one of our regional partners.
 What are the developments within their company?
 What are the challenges?
 In short: you will not only get to know the person better, but also the company where he or she works.
-Our first In the spotlight guest “new style” is Camille Oostwegel jr., Director Business Development of the Oostwegel Collection:
+This month’s In the spotlight guest is Hans Gubbels, Director of Museumplein Limburg (the organization behind Columbus, Cube and Continium):

 1. Why did you choose the position you have now?

-2. What are the most recent developments within your company? zijn de meest recente ontwikkelingen binnen uw organisatie?
+2. What are the most recent developments within your company?
 (HR/renovation plans etc.)

 3. Which challenges are you facing?